gvwilson/thirdbit/src/fiction/makers-return/index.md

 or does he still have—what was it this time?"

 "A cold, Miz Nabbles.
-He's gettin' better, but he says he's still under it."
+He's gettin' better, but he's still a bit blurgy."
-Bravo didn't even try to make the excuse convincing.
+Bravo looked at his desk as he made the excuse.

 Someone snickered.
 Miz Nabbles sniffed again.